History of Blackburn Rovers F.C.: Since 2010

 In November 2010, the Indian company V H Group bought Blackburn Rovers under the name of Venky's London Limited for £23 million.
 The new owners immediately sacked manager Sam Allardyce and replaced him with first-team coach Steve Kean, initially on a temporary basis, but by January 2011 he had been awarded a full-time contract until June 2013.
 Kean's appointment was shrouded in a great deal of controversy since his agent Jerome Anderson had earlier played a major role in advising Venky's during the takeover of the club in the preceding months.

 In December 2011, Blackburn Rovers posted an annual pre-tax loss of £18.6m for the year ending 30 June 2011.
 Despite this, the owners of Blackburn Rovers provided assurances over the continued funding of the club, even if they were relegated.

 On 7 May 2012, the club was relegated to the Championship after being defeated at home by Wigan Athletic in the penultimate game of the season, ending eleven years in the Premier League.

 At the start of the 2012–2013 season, Steve Kean, the manager in charge for the previous relegation season, was given a chance by owners to win promotion and kept his job as the manager.
 Ultimately though, pressure from the supporters who had been calling for the managers removal for months resulted in his resignation as manager on 29 September 2012.
-A succeesion of managers came and went over the next few seasons, with current manager Tony Mowbray arriving just before Blackburn were relegated to a League One in 2017.
+A succession of managers came and went over the next few seasons, with current manager Tony Mowbray arriving just before Blackburn were relegated to a League One in 2017.
 Promotion was achieved at the first attempt and Blackburn have remained in the Championship since.

 Jon Dahl Tomasson took over as manager of Blackburn Rovers after Tony Mowbray stepped down at the end of the 2021/22 season.